 I grew up in a time and place where the option for fishing for bass was limited primarily to smaller private ponds or lakes.
 The larger lakes in East Texas usually consisted of some oxbows off of the Red River or one of its tributaries.
-Other options were the water supply bodies built to serve local communities which were at best a couple of hundred acres, smaller farm ponds, or a trek to Caddo lake.
+Other options were the water supply bodies built to serve local communities, which were, at best, a couple of hundred acres, smaller farm ponds, or a trek to Caddo Lake.
 The latter was always a special treat just for the scenery.

-Now don't jump to the conclusion that the fishing crowd did not have their own specifications for the bait they used.
-A bass fisherman wouldn't be caught with anything less than a bait that was close to filet size.
+Now don't jump to the conclusion that the fishing crowd did not have their specifications for the bait they used.
+A bass fisherman wouldn't be caught with anything less than a bait close to filet size.
 Likewise, many of the crappie folks would want the smallest of the minnows for their prey.
 This made for some interesting counting for the selected dozen since the supplier was not blessed with a truck full of bait grown in a hatchery but rather whatever got in the seine of the guy with the minnow vat.

-So what should you expect when fishing small bodies of water and what would I suggest you use to catch fish?
+So what should you expect when fishing small bodies of water, and what would I suggest you use to catch fish?
 You start by thinking through what they are feeding on in such environments.
-Interestingly the fish in small bodies are usually not going to feed on shad since these are usually found in waters where there is, or has been, connectivity to a larger stream (unless as in club lakes someone puts them in occasionally).
+Interestingly the fish in small bodies are usually not going to feed on shad since these are usually found in waters where there is, or has been, connectivity to a larger stream (unless, as in club lakes, someone puts them in occasionally).

 In either case, you need to downsize the weight and simply develop more patience in allowing the bait to settle to the desired depth since there is as much competition for an individual morsel falling into the pond as in concentrated schools of bass in a large lake.